quii/go-specs-greet/README.md

 }
 ```

-Following this definition, you don't need to be an expert in Protocol Buffers.
-We're defining a service with a Greet method and then describing the incoming and outgoing message types.
+To understand this definition, you don't need to be an expert in Protocol Buffers.
+We define a service with a Greet method and then describe the incoming and outgoing message types.

 Inside `adapters/grpcserver` run the following to generate the client and server code